Francis Lovehall

 Francis Lovehall is a Jamaican actor based in London.

 Early life

 Lovehall was born and raised in Jamaica.
 He graduated from the Royal Academy of Dramatic Art (RADA) in 2019.

 Career

 In 2020 Lovehall could be seen playing Reggie alongside Micheal Ward in Steve McQueen's Lovers Rock, part of his Small Axe anthology series.

 In 2022 Lovehall appeared in Red Pitch at the Bush Theatre from Tyrell Williams.
 In October 2022, Lovehall was nominated for his performance in the Emerging Talent category at the Evening Standard Theatre Awards for his performance in Red Pitch.

-In June 2023, Lovehall plays Laurent in musical television series Champion by Candice Carty-Williams, for BBC One.

-In March 2023, he was cast in Steven Knight 1880s-set drama television series A Thousand Blows.
+In June 2023, Lovehall played Laurent in musical television series Champion by Candice Carty-Williams, for BBC One.
+That year, he was cast in Steven Knight 1880s-set drama television series A Thousand Blows.
 In December 2023, he could be seen in the Baby Keem film The Melodic Blue.

+Lovehall portrayed England footballer Raheem Sterling in 2026 television drama series Dear England.